dotnet/docs/docs/fundamentals/runtime-libraries/system-string-format.md

 The <xref:System.IFormatProvider> interface has a single member, <xref:System.IFormatProvider.GetFormat%2A>, which is responsible for returning the object that provides formatting information. .NET has three <xref:System.IFormatProvider> implementations that provide culture-specific formatting:

 - <xref:System.Globalization.CultureInfo>.
 Its <xref:System.Globalization.CultureInfo.GetFormat%2A> method returns a culture-specific <xref:System.Globalization.NumberFormatInfo> object for formatting numeric values and a culture-specific <xref:System.Globalization.DateTimeFormatInfo> object for formatting date and time values.
 - <xref:System.Globalization.DateTimeFormatInfo>, which is used for culture-specific formatting of date and time values.
 Its <xref:System.Globalization.DateTimeFormatInfo.GetFormat%2A> method returns itself.
 - <xref:System.Globalization.NumberFormatInfo>, which is used for culture-specific formatting of numeric values.
-Its <xref:System.Globalization.NumberFormatInfo.GetFormat> property returns itself.
+Its <xref:System.Globalization.NumberFormatInfo.GetFormat(System.Type)> method returns itself.

 ## Custom formatting operations